 - Veteran American Polar Ski guides to ensure seamless delivery and safety procedures

 - Access to satellite phone and email, dispatches of the team progress on our news site

 - Emphasis is placed on providing high end logistics, staff, equipment and services to a small team of skiers

 The South Pole Ski trip is a unique opportunity to complete one of the worlds greatest adventures.
 Mountain Professionals is well positioned to offer polar expeditions because our staff includes polar adventurers with in-depth experience including multiple North Pole, South Pole, and Greenland expeditions.

 In 2010, guides Ryan Waters and Cecilie Skog completed the first unsupported/unassisted ski traverse (no resupplies, no kites, only human power) of Antarctica covering 1,800 kilometers in a 70 day expedition.
 Ryan Waters has gone on to guide an unsupported full length ski expedition with 3 clients, and ski unsupported to the North Pole.
 Polar guide Eric Larsen is one of just a few other Americans to lead or guide expeditions to both the North and South Poles.
-Join our qualified Mountain Professionals guides for a full ski trip to the South Pole via the Messner start.
+These guides oversee the hiring of our staff and manage the trips on Antarctica to ensure a quality expedition.

 Our adventure begins in Punta Arenas, Chile, where we prepare our expedition sleds, food, fuel and supplies.
 We take great care in our pre-expedition planning to develop a strong and efficient team.
 It crucial to have a well prepared, highly functional team for travel in Antarctica.